 Learn moreAdd Battery to Solar

 Retrofit a battery onto your existing Sandy solar system.
-AC-coupled or DC-coupled — we do the engineering so your panels actually protect you when the grid goes down.
+AC-coupled or DC-coupled — we do the engineering so your panels keep you powered when the grid goes down.

 Learn moreWhy Sandy homes are going backup-first